-Journey of a data-driven win | How we reached new heights in ETA accuracy, and dropped Google API that cost us a bomb
+Journey of a data-driven win | How we improved ETA accuracy and cut expensive Google API costs

 This post is a retrospective on building ETA (estimated time of arrival) feature at Shuttl.
 It’s structured as a story with technical details.
 I’ll cover some of the variables in this problem space, and our journey solving for it.
 The goal is to highlight how a data-driven approach has proven to be vital.
 With this binder - the collaboration among tech, analytics, and product teams, we were able to deliver superior product experience with dramatic cost reduction.